Athletic Coach Process

 Once a month volunteers schedule with their teacher to come into the classroom and make presentations on the lives and works of master artists, followed by an art project of the students own creation.
 These presentations, using reproductions of the artists' works, last about one hour.
 Materials are provided for presentations.

-"Meet the Masters" promotes an awareness of arts in our community.
-Through the increased activity and interest of volunteers, parents, faculty members and administrators, knowledge of the arts will be expanded.
+"Meet the Masters" promotes awareness of arts in our community.
+Through the increased activity and interest of volunteers, parents, faculty members, and administrators, knowledge of the arts will be expanded.

 Broward County Schools now has "Meet the Masters Volunteer Presenter Training" on video!
 Learn to present works of art to students in the comfort of your own home - Getinvolvedvolunteers/meet_masters.htm

 After viewing the training you will also be able to download presentation materials, which contain artist information and ideas per grade level, all available online.
 No experience necessary as there is also a section that explains art principles and design.
 This is the objective when presenting, so please take the time to review.

 After reviewing the video page, click on to Resource Library.
 Scroll down till you see "Meet the Masters" on the right-hand side, then look for MTM presentations.
 You will find the entire MTM handbook.
 Click on your grade.
 Make sure you look at the page number of what you want to print, then click print and enter page ____ to page ____.